D2C (Direct to Consumer) businesses are fast becoming popular.

-Direct to consumer refers to manufacturers who create, sell and deliver their products directly to the customer without the need for retailers or other third parties that are typically needed when a business sells their product to a customer through traditional retail.
+D2C refers to manufacturers who create, sell and deliver their products directly to the customer without the need for retailers or other third parties that are typically needed when a business sells their product to a customer through traditional retail.

 Without the need for these middle processes, through a D2C model, companies can be more competitive and more profitable as they have full control from start to finish.

 This allows D2C businesses to spend more time and money where it matters, on trialling new products, gaining feedback straight from the buyers of their product, and the freedom to make their business exactly what they want it to be.

 The way a D2C strategy looks will vary for different brands.
 It's important to have a direct to consumer marketing plan.
 There isn’t a one size fits all method to follow and a lot of your strategy will depend on what products you are selling, your brand reputation and how you plan to leverage the DTC sales model alongside other retail channels.

 But typically, if you are looking to get started with D2C eCommerce, it’s important to begin by knowing exactly what it is you have to sell and its place in the market.

 By identifying the products that you want to sell and knowing how to make them attractive to consumers, you will be better prepared for success.

 The next key step is to identify how you will take brand and product to market.
 Having an ecommerce platform such as Magento will help you to sell your products directly to your consumers.